crewAIInc/crewAI/docs/tools/YoutubeVideoSearchTool.md

 # YoutubeVideoSearchTool

-!!! note "Depend on OpenAI"
-    All RAG tools at the moment can only use openAI to generate embeddings, we are working on adding support for other providers.

 !!! note "Experimental"
     We are still working on improving tools, so there might be unexpected behavior or changes in the future.